How To Detox From Social Media And Enjoy The Real World!

 - Put on some music

 Social media addiction is a big problem in today’s society but recognition is the first step in making a change.
-A social media detox may be just what you need to reconnect with your love for life!
+A detox from social media may be just what you need to reconnect with your love for life!
 You might even start a new hobby you love, meet someone new or find motivation to do things you never imagined possible!